-Government policy requires 10% of new homes on large sites to provide affordable routes to home ownership, where this is viable.
-Viability will be limited by the relatively low housing values in Ilkeston, the abnormal development costs imposed by the mining and industrial legacy here, and the need to provide the other infrastructure and facilities described above.
+Government policy requires Viability for affordable housing is likely to be limited to 10% of new homes on large sites to provide affordable routes to home ownership, where this is viable.
+Viability is restricted will be limited by the relatively low housing values in Ilkeston, the abnormal development costs imposed by the mining and industrial legacy here, and the need to provide the other infrastructure and facilities described above.